DPBandA/job-management-tracking-system/doc/Development/CRM.md

 - Where does the marketing process start?
 - How should knowledge management be incorporated?
 - Add dialog return to "Client Management" menu item.
-- Create "BillingInformation" class and associate it with the Client class as is done in GnuCash.
+- Create "BillingInformation/Billing" class and associate it with the Client class as is done in GnuCash.

 # Customer Relationship Management R&D